Current Project

 How We Support

-B&R proudly supports OlivaMi through the Slow Fund, pledging $5,000 in 2024 to establish a B&R forest featuring 200 olive trees.
-This investment will contribute to Salento's recovery, mitigate CO2 emissions, restore local employment, and sustain olive oil production.
+B&R has proudly supported OlivaMi since 2023 through the Slow Fund, pledging 5,000 euros per year to establish a B&R forest, adding 200 olive trees per year to the forest.
+This investment contributes to Salento's recovery, mitigates CO2 emissions, restores local employment, and sustains olive oil production.

 Over the next five years, OlivaMi aims to provide jobs to all affected farmers and create employment opportunities for Salento's youth.